Charles of Sezze: Life

 The families of Rome held him in high esteem and even sought him out for advice.
 Families such as Ludovisi, Boncompagni, Borghese, Caetani, Cibo, Colonna, Orsini and Salviati regarded him well and sought him out wherever possible while cardinals such as Gianstefano Donghi, Francesco Barberini, Celio Piccolomini, Michelangelo Ricci, Cesare Facchinetti, Carlo Barberini and Benedetto Odescalchi - the future Pope Innocent XI - also did likewise.

 Sainthood

-The confirmation of his life of heroic virtue allowed for Pope Clement XIV to title the late Franciscan friar as Venerable on 14 June 1772, while the ratification of two miracles attributed to his intercession on 1 October 1881 allowed for Pope Leo XIII to preside over the beatification celebration on 22 January 1882 in Saint Peter's Basilica.
+Pope Clement XIV granted Charles the title of Venerable on 14 June 1772.
+After the ratification of two miracles attributed to his intercession on 1 October 1881, Pope Leo XIII beatified him on 22 January 1882 in Saint Peter's Basilica.
+The cause for his sainthood was opened on 4 August 1946.
 Pope Pius XII confirmed two additional miracles on 7 January 1958 but died before he could canonize the friar; Pope John XXIII canonized him on 12 April 1959 as a saint.